SyedAzizEnam/MPC-Controller/README.md

       fg[2 + epsi_start + i] =
               epsi1 - ((psi0 - psides0) - v0 * delta0 / Lf * dt);
 ```

-# Timestep Length and Elapsed Duration (N & dt)
-I chose to use N = 9 and dt= 0.1.
-Other values for N where tried but higher values of N led to oscillations and lower values fo N led to leaning towards one side.

-# Polynomial Fitting and MPC Preprocessing
+# Polynomial Fitting and Preprocessing

-The points given by the simulator are shifted and rotated to the cars reference coordinates
+In order to simplfy some calculations we shift and rotate the points given to us by the simulator to the cars reference coordinates.

 ```
 for (int i = 0; i< ptsx.size(); i++)
 {